cecitorres/music-school-booking-system/project.md

 ## Overview

-This project is a Booking System for a Music School designed to help private music teachers manage their schedules, bookings, and student interactions.
-The system allows teachers to set their availability, students to book sessions for specific instruments, and both parties to receive reminders.
-It is built using .NET and is designed to be simple yet effective.
+This project is a Booking System for a Music School, designed to help private music teachers manage their schedules and student bookings.
+The current version supports essential functionality for handling lesson requests, with a focus on simplicity and clarity.
+It is built using .NET, React.js, Tailwind CSS, and PostgreSQL.

 ## Features

 ### Core Features

-1. Teacher Availability Calendar:
+1. Teacher Availability:
-    - Teachers can set their availability for online or in-person sessions.
+    - Teachers can set their availability for lesson sessions.
-    - Availability slots can be 30 minutes, 45 minutes, or 1 hour.
+    - Multiple availability slots can be created at once.

 2. Student Booking:
-    - Students can view the teacher's availability and book a slot that works for them.
+    - Students can view available time slots and request a session.
-    - Students can choose the type of class (e.g., piano, guitar, violin) when booking.
-    - Teachers receive a notification to confirm the booking.
+    - Booking history of past sessions is available.

-3. Reminders:
+3. Booking Management:
-    - Automated reminders are sent to students before their scheduled sessions.
-    - Teachers can also receive reminders for upcoming classes.

-4. Teacher Calendar View:
-    - Teachers can view their schedule in a calendar format.
+    - Teachers can view all incoming booking requests.
+    - Both teachers and students can confirm or reject a session request.
-    - Includes details like student name, session duration, instrument, and location (online or in-person).
+    - Each entry includes key details such as student name, session duration, and booking status.

 ### Additional Features (Optional)

-1. Student Profiles:
-    - Students can create profiles to save their information and booking history.

-2. Session Rescheduling:
+1. Session Rescheduling:
     - Students can request to reschedule a session, subject to teacher approval.

-3. Payment Integration (future):
+2. Payment Integration (future):
     - Basic payment integration for students to pay for sessions (e.g., via Stripe or PayPal).

-4. Session Notes:
+3. Session Notes:
     - Teachers can add notes after each session to track student progress.

-5. Email Notifications:
+4. Email Notifications:
     - Email notifications for booking confirmations, reminders, and rescheduling requests.

 ## Technology Stack
 - Backend: .NET (C#)
 - Frontend: React.Js
-- Database: Pending
+- Database: PostgreSQL
-- SMS Service: AWS

 ## License